arkershaw/sitecheck/README.md

 specified on the command line.
 The domain and path properties can be specified in the config file and subsequently omitted from the command line (as with resuming a suspended job above).
 This config file will be used instead of the default.
-The custom dictionary file for the spelling module (dict.txt) can also be overridden by copying to the same location.
+The dictionary file can also be placed in this directory.